JohnSnowLabs/spark-nlp-workshop/platforms/sagemaker/README.md

 ![image](https://user-images.githubusercontent.com/36634572/170064724-eaae2235-6d75-41cd-a0e8-277a854172c7.png)

-+ This is the configuration we have used:
++ This is the configuration we have used, although most of the interesting models will require a ml.t3.xlarge instance or more.

 ![image](https://user-images.githubusercontent.com/36634572/170065661-b39825e2-2efc-4850-a452-5f61b72000b9.png)